GoogleContainerTools/kpt-functions-catalog/functions/go/set-project-id/README.md

         config to set the “project-id” setter to the provided project ID value.
     *   If no 'apply-setters' function is present in the Kptfile, add one with just the 'project-id' setter set to the provided project ID value.
+    *   If no pipeline is declared in the Kptfile, declare it and add 'apply-setters' function as mutator with the 'project-id' setter set to the provided project ID value.
 2. For all
     [Config Connector resources](https://cloud.google.com/config-connector/docs/reference/overview),
     check if they have the `cnrm.cloud.google.com/project-id` annotation set.
 If